gaurang1123/WebDev-Baceknd-Notes/08_TypeScript/TypeScript.md

 a perdicate should be in form (ArgumentName is Type)

-Type predicate is used with a function to determine type of something. functio than may return true or false.
+Type predicate is used with a function to determine type of something. function than may return true or false.

 ###### Implementation of user-defined guard
 i.e